Rachnerd/angular1typescript/README.md

 become a child router.

 ```
-Create a OverviewComponent in /people/overview and add it to the angular module in people.ts.
+Create a OverviewComponent in /people/overview and add it to the angular module.

 Implement $routeConfig in PeopleComponent with a route to overview.